tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 </p>

 ## ggplot2 Integration with Plotly
-Integrating `ggplot2` with `plotly` in R offers a method to enhance data visualizations by combining the strong aesthetic capabilities of `ggplot2` with the dynamic interactivity of `plotly`.
-This synergy is especially advantageous for those familiar with `ggplot2`, as it allows for the use of its syntax for initial plot customization, followed by the addition of interactive features through `plotly`.
+Integrating `ggplot2` with `plotly` in R offers a method to combine the aesthetic capabilities of `ggplot2` with the dynamic interactivity of `plotly`.
+This synergy is especially beneficial for those familiar with `ggplot2`, as it allows for the use of its syntax for initial plot customization, followed by the addition of interactive features through `plotly`.

 {{% tip %}}
 **Data Visualization With ggplot2**